FlauntSites/flaunt-sites-core/readme.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## [0.8.0] - 2021-08-02

+### Changed

+-Added widget for social media icons.

 ## [0.7.9] - 2021-05-28

 ### Changed

--Added rel=noopener and aria labels to social media links.
+-Granted Admins editing ability for Additional CSS section in Customizer.

 ## [0.7.8] - 2020-05-13